CRD - FAQ - General

 After Submission of the Filing

-- Access the individual's or firm's record through Individual or Organization Search; scroll down to the bottom of the View Individual or View Organization Menu list and select "Filing History."
+- Access the individual's or firm's record through Individual or Organization Search and select "Filing History."

-- Select the form type from the displayed information.
+- Select the form type from the list of filings.

 - This functionality will allow you to choose to print a page at a time, DRPs or All Pages.